My Quiet Kitchen

 Ingredients

-• 1 batch Vegan Taco Meat (tap for recipe) - See Notes for subs; you'll need about 2 ½ cups or 10 ounces
+• 1 batch Vegan Taco Meat - Tap for recipe; see Notes for subs; about 2 ½ cups or 10 ounces

-• 6 medium burrito-size tortillas, flour or flour-corn combo recommended - Can sub whole-wheat or 100% corn for an oil-free option; see Notes
+• 6 medium burrito-size tortillas, flour or flour-corn combo recommended - Can sub whole-wheat or 100% corn for WFPB option; see Notes

-• 1 ½ cups shredded vegan cheese (about 2 ounces) - See Notes for oil-free options
+• 1 ½ cups shredded vegan cheese - about 2 oz; see Notes for oil-free

-• ¾ cup refried pinto or black beans
+• ¾ cup refried beans - canned or homemade refried black beans

 • 2 large handfuls fresh baby spinach, optional